Global shares rally, retail surge drives silver to 8-year high

-LONDON (Reuters) - Global shares bounced and silver markets surged on Monday as retail investors expanded their social-media fuelled battle against Wall Street to drive the precious metal to an eight-year high.
+LONDON (Reuters) - Global shares bounced and silver markets surged on Monday as retail investors expanded their social media-fuelled battle with Wall Street to drive the precious metal to an eight-year high.

-With chatrooms abuzz with talk that silver was the new target, silver-exposed stocks, funds and coins jumped, helping push spot silver up more than 11%, with London-listed miners up strongly, including Fresnillo, up 18%.
+With chatrooms abuzz with talk that silver was the new target, silver-exposed stocks, funds and coins jumped, helping push spot silver up more than 11%, before gains were trimmed and it last traded up around 9%.

-After falling 3.6% last week - its biggest weekly fall in three months - the MSCI All-Country World Index was up 0.5% in early deals, tracking overnight gains in Asia.
+The bullish spirit helped London-listed miners post strong gains, including one of more than 19% for Fresnillo

-MSCI’s broadest index of Asia-Pacific shares outside Japan climbed 1.9% while Japan’s Nikkei added 1.5% and Chinese blue chips rose 1.2% after the country’s central bank injected more cash into money markets.
+After falling 3.6% last week - its biggest weekly fall in three months - the MSCI All-Country World Index rose 0.5% by midday, tracking overnight gains in Asia.

-Futures for the S&P 500 and NASDAQ, meanwhile, both pointed to a stronger open on Wall Street, up around 1%.
+Wall Street looked set for an even stronger bounce-back, with futures for the S&P 500 and NASDAQ both up around 1.2%.
+The VIX ‘fear gauge’ was down 7%.

 While the retail battle versus Wall Street, coordinated over online forums such as Reddit, created some systemic risks, the bigger danger was in the tech sector, where some stocks had “eye watering valuations”, Deutsche Bank analyst Jim Reid said.